fraserlove/gpt-alpha/README.md

 ```
 Then the evaluation script, which contains code to run various evaluation tasks on a HuggingFace model, can be invoked with:
 ```
-./run_eval.sh {hf_user}/{hf_model}
+cd eval/
+./run_eval.sh {hf_user/hf_model1} {hf_user/hf_model2} ... {hf_user/hf_modelN}
 ```
-Specifically to run evaluation on this model, run `./run_eval.sh fraserlove/gpt-124`.
-This script will write evaluation json objects to `./lm-evaluation-harness/results/` and will finish by printing the evaluation results using `python eval_results.py fraserlove/gpt-124`.
-This script can be rerun to display these results at any time.
-Evaluation usually takes roughly an hour to run.
+Specifically to perform evaluation on this model, run `./run_eval.sh fraserlove/gpt-124` within the `eval/` directory.
+This script will write evaluation json objects under the evaluation folder and will finish by printing the evaluation results using `python eval_results.py fraserlove/gpt-124`.
+This script can be rerun from within `eval/` to display these results at any time.
+Evaluation usually takes roughly an hour to run per model.

 ### Inference
 The GPT model can be used for inference using the `inference.py` script.
 The script generates completions given a context.
 The completions are generated using the top-k sampling strategy.
 The maximum length of the completions, temperature and k value can be set in the script.
 Alternatively, the model is available on the Hugging Face Model Hub [here](https://huggingface.co/fraserlove/gpt-124M) for use in the Hugging Face Transformers library allows inference to be performed in three lines of code.